Jane Pratt: xoJane

 In May 2011, Pratt launched women's lifestyle site called xoJane.
 Pratt and collaborators describe the site as " ...not snarky, but inclusive and uplifting, while remaining nothing but honest at all times.
 Like Sassy and Jane before it, xoJane.com is written by a group of women (and some token males) with strong voices, identities, and opinions, many in direct opposition to each other, who are living what they are writing about."
 According to Forbes, in less than two months from the launch date, xoJane.com established itself as one of the "Top 10 Lifestyle Websites for Women."
 Pratt served as editor-in-chief with Emily McCombs as executive editor, Mandy Stadtmiller as editor-at-large, and Lesley Kinzel as deputy editor.
 She launched a British sister site, xojane.co.uk, in June 2012, with Rebecca Holman as editor.

 xoJane and xoVain were acquired by Time Inc. from Pratt and SAY Media in 2015.
 In December 2016, Time indicated that it would be folding xoJane into InStyle, following reports that Pratt was leaving Time and looking for a new owner for her web properties.
-While a statement from Time said that the site would redirect to InStyle.com, an internal xoJane letter said the site would remain up but no new content would be produced after the end of 2016.

-As of 2017 xoJane content and articles are unavailable and the xoJane site redirects to HelloGiggles, a Time, Inc. property.
+As of 2017 xoJane content and articles are unavailable and the xoJane site redirects to HelloGiggles, a former Time, Inc. property now owned by Dotdash Meredith.